-Plaintiff's claim is that the anesthesiologist prematurely extubated the patient and this this tragic death was the direct result.Additional Comments
+Plaintiff's claim is that the anesthesiologist prematurely extubated the patient and this tragic death was the direct result.Additional Comments

 - There are so little facts to work off to analyze this case.
-But the core issue in this case will be whether the patient was ready for extubation.
+But the core issue will be whether the patient was ready for extubation.
 The decision to discontinue mechanical ventilation always involves weighing the risks of prolonged mechanical ventilation against the possibility of extubation failure.
 Typically what is done is the doctors will look at the patient's respiratory pattern, cardiovascular response, gas exchange, and comfort of a patient during 30-120 minute spontaneous breathing trial.
 We do not know enough about the facts to know whether this was warranted in this case or whether it was done.

 - You certainly do not expect a patient getting a mastectomy to die.